 West Cork Creates 2021

-West Cork Creates Exhibition 2021 in association with The Taste of West Cork Food Festival is delighted to announce our 10th Summer Arts Exhibition which will run from August 7th - September 12th (tbc).
+West Cork Creates Exhibition 2021 in association with The Taste of West Cork Food Festival is delighted to announce our 10th Summer Arts Exhibition which will run from August 7th - August 28th, inclusive.

 For the past 10 years, the annual West Cork Creates exhibition has showcased the best of the region’s arts and crafts for six weeks during the busy Summer period.
 In 2020 the exhibition went fully digital with a new website, online gallery, shop and launch event.
 The WCC committee aims to carry out a physical exhibition if at all possible, while continuing with their online activities alongside this.